AutomatedProcessImprovement/Simod/README.md

 ![Simod](https://github.com/AutomatedProcessImprovement/Simod/actions/workflows/simod.yml/badge.svg)
 ![version](https://img.shields.io/github/v/tag/AutomatedProcessImprovement/simod)

 Simod combines several process mining techniques to automate the generation and validation of BPS models.
 The only input required by the Simod method is an event log in XES, or CSV format, and a configuration file.

-This repository contains 2 projects:

-- `src/simod` - the main Simod package
-- `src/simod_http` - a web server for Simod

 ## Simod